RandomSearch18/a-level-project/docs/readme.md

 ##### Getting Voby JSX working

-I created a initial app component, with a placeholder string "AAAA" to symbolise my frustration at VSCode not functioning consistently, and how most of its features don't work hald of the time:
+I created a initial app component, with a placeholder string "AAAA" to symbolise my frustration at VSCode not functioning consistently, and how most of its features don't work half of the time:

 ```tsx
 function App() {